mdoel/cucumber_examples/README.md

 - The `sinatra` example demonstrates a minimal ruby web app being exercised with the Rack::Test driver and [Capybara](https://github.com/teamcapybara/capybara) gem.
 - The `dadjoke` example is a more complete sinatra example that includes several features.
 It also shows how the [VCR gem](https://github.com/vcr/vcr) can be used to isolate running the test from the icanhazdadjoke API used for content.
 - The `full` example is an extension of `dadjoke`.

+## Setup
+In order to get these examples working, you may need to install some things onto your local machine.

+The java example presumes you have [Java Standard Edition](https://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) as well as the [Maven](https://maven.apache.org/index.html) build tool.
+Within the hellocucumber directory of the java sample, running `mvnw test` from the command line will execute the cucumber features.

+The other examples use Ruby and [Bundler](https://bundler.io) as a foundation.
+Inside each directory, you'll first want to run `bundle install` to ensure any ruby gems are installed.
+From there `rake features` will run the execute the acceptance tests.

+Finally, a few of the examples make use of [Selenium WebDriver](https://selenium.dev/projects/) for automating your browser.
+In the `full` example, the automation exercises Chrome via [ChromeDriver](https://chromedriver.chromium.org).
+In the `google` example, Safari is used via the Apple provided version of [SafariDriver](https://developer.apple.com/documentation/webkit/about_webdriver_for_safari).
+Depending on your local environment, you may want or need to change the driver instance used.